By: Sharon Dianora

 should visit your vet to prescribe antibiotics.

 Treated early, the condition should not progress beyond this stage.
-Many pet stores sell fish oil for dogs but one suitable for humans can also be used.
 Remember, only use shampoos specially made for dogs.
 Preferably a natural and gentle one, if your dog has allergies, the last thing you want to do is add more chemicals to his skin.

 In some cases, however, and if left untreated, the condition can get much worse with dogs developing reactions to more and more allergens which causes the allergy symptoms to escalate and last year long.

 Dogs that experience this can develop deep scratches, skin infections, ear infections and become extremely miserable.
-Dog skin allergies of this nature need to be managed and controlled as early as possible.
+Dog skin allergies of this nature need to be managed and controlled as early as possible preferably with an allergy vaccine.

-This is one of the most easiest dog skin allergies to treat as long as you can remove the cause from your dog's environment.
+A contact allergy is one of the easiest dog skin allergies to treat, as long as you can remove the cause from your dog's environment.

 Of course, the difficult bit is getting to the bottom of what's causing the contact allergy!
 Try thinking of anything you've just started using.
 Maybe on the floor where your dog lies, new air fresheners, new shampoo or other spray on your dog, new bedding, or maybe you've just had the carpets cleaned (that's a common cause).
 Basically, put your thinking cap on and try and think of anything new your dog has come into contact with.